-16. Applicants who are non-native speakers of English or are not nationals of a majority English-speaking country, as defined by the United Kingdom Visa and Immigration (UKVI), are required to provide evidence of their English language proficiency with a recognised English language test qualification as follows: IELTS Academic with 6.0 overall and a minimum of 5.5 in Listening, Reading, Writing and Speaking.
-Please see the University website for alternative English language proficiency tests accepted by the University.
+- 16. Applicants who are non-native speakers of English or are not nationals of a majority English-speaking country, as defined by the United Kingdom Visa and Immigration (UKVI), are required to provide evidence of their English language proficiency with a recognised English language test qualification as follows: IELTS Academic with 6.0 overall and a minimum of 5.5 in Listening, Reading, Writing and Speaking.
+Please see the University website for alternative English language proficiency tests accepted by the University. - 17.
 The University may accept Year 12 English language achievement in lieu of a recognised English language test requirement for some Student visa nationals.
-Please see the University website for further information.

-Students with at least one year of university instruction in English, and transfer credit for the University's FHEQ Level 4 Research and Writing course, should be able to request that the English language test requirement is waived.
+Please see the University website for further information. - 18.
+The University may, with the approval of Academic Board, run its own internal English language proficiency test for applicants from Partner universities. - 19.
+Students with at least one year of university-level instruction in English, and transfer credit for the University's FHEQ Level 4 Research and Writing course, should be able to request that the English language test requirement is waived.
 The Admissions team will review the applicant's credentials.